Answer Keys

 Contented (adj) – happy and satisfied with your own life.
 Only after moving to the countryside did they really become contented with their place in life.

-Counterpart (n) – a person who is similar or does the same thing as the other, but from a different place, like another country or company.
+Counterpart (n) – a person who is similar, or does the same thing as the other one, but from a different place, like another country or company.
 Marine biologists from the UK and their Canadian counterparts are working together to solve the orca whale crisis.

 Attitude (n) – the way you think or approach something.
 His attitude to work has gone worse since he got promoted, which is strange as he is now getting paid much more for doing pretty much the same job.